-- fabric marker or a piece chalk you stole from your children
+- Fabric Marker or a piece of chalk you stole from your children*

 Measure and cut felt: Because I was making a bunch of these capes I bought a yard each of couple of different colors of felt and was able to cut out 3-4 capes (depending on how well I cut) from each one and use the extra yardage to also cut out the co-ordinating circles for the motif on the back.